CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Thaumcraft/Aspects/CTAspectStack.md

-# CTAspect
+# CTAspectStack

-A CTAspect is a [CTAspect](CTAspect) combined with an amount that shows how many aspect points the stack will be made of.
+A CTAspectStack is a [CTAspect](CTAspect) combined with an amount that shows how many aspect points the stack will be made of.

 ## Importing the package